MichielStock/PPdemo/README.md

 # PPdemo

+A demonstration of some probabilistic programming problemns using Turing.jl

+## Use of repo

 This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
 > PPdemo